Why Your Electric Scooter Jerks When Accelerating.

 Why It Happens

 If you’ve just gotten a new scooter, it may jerk when you try to accelerate.
-This is completely normal and no cause for alarm.
+It may be that this is completely normal and no cause for alarm.

-It happens because it’s adjusting to your weight and riding style.
+It might be happening because it’s adjusting to your weight and riding style.
 Simultaneously, you are also learning more about how your new scooter responds to a certain amount of acceleration.

 On the other hand, if you’re conscientious about charging and taking care of your scooter, you may have a malfunctioning battery on your hands.
 You’ll have to take your scooter to a mechanic and get a new battery.